IncredibleProgress/Sweetheart/README.md

 Core resources : **Python - React - Typescript - TailwindCss**

-Depending of needs, *low-code* and *no-code* components for dedicated concerns can be built or provided.
+For specific needs e.g. in the industry, *low-code* and *no-code* components for dedicated concerns will be built and provided on the core basis.

 ### Committed into basement